 News & Events

-IEEE MDM 2022 Conference will take place online (June 6 – 9) and offers a free Registration.
+IEEE MDM 2022 Conference will take place online (June 6 – 9) and offers free Registration.

-A new campaign of Environmental Crowd Sensing in Polluscope projet has been launched (-> Nov 2022)
+A new campaign of Environmental Crowd Sensing in Polluscope project has been launched (-> Nov 2022)